 6. Avoid negativity.
 It’s easy to focus on the problem at hand, which will be a continual input of negativity.
 Instead, guard what you listen to, read, and watch.
 For example, if you are having symptoms, but the doctor’s office is closed, be careful going to Dr. Google to try to figure out what’s happening.
 Instead, try laughter!
 A merry heart does good, like medicine…Proverbs 17:22 (NKJV) tells us.
 Watching a Christian comedian would be a pleasant prescription.

 The promises in the Word are for you, and they never fail.
 Thank God for His faithfulness!
-He is always with you during trials.
+He is always with you during those hard times.
+Try these seven ways to respond biblically to trials and you will see a big difference.